Best Life Insurance for Children

 Child Riders vs. Children’s Whole Life Insurance

-Many great term life insurance plans offer child riders.
-Child riders add a small amount of coverage for your child to your term life insurance policy.
+Many term life insurance plans offer child riders as an alternative to separate policies.
+These life insurance riders add a small amount of coverage for your child to your existing term policy.

-If you want only a small death benefit for your child and don’t need the additional benefits of children’s whole life insurance, adding a child rider to your insurance plan will likely be your most affordable option.
+If you want only a small death benefit and don’t care about the extra features of whole life insurance, a child rider is likely your most affordable option.
+A $10,000 rider typically adds just $2 to $5 to your monthly premium.

 Alternatives to Life Insurance on Children